MeVisLab/examples/mevislab.github.io/content/tutorials/testing/testingexample3.md

 Save the network.

-Start MeVisLab TestCaseManager and create a new TestCase called *IterativeTestCase* as seen in [Example 1: Writing a simple testcase in MeVisLab](/tutorials/testing/testingexample1).
+Start MeVisLab TestCaseManager and create a new test case called *IterativeTestCase* as seen in [Example 1: Writing a simple testcase in MeVisLab](/tutorials/testing/testingexample1).

 ![DicomTagViewer](/images/tutorials/testing/DicomTagViewer.png "DicomTagViewer")